The Great Open Meadow

 I took on the guilt and shame,

-the drunks, the ones who kept leaving themselves in the dust.
+The ones who kept leaving themselves in the dust,

 But my scrawny feet, my bent frame, legs of tiny sticks..